-(1) For professional services rendered for the audits of annual financial statements, including the audit of annual financial statements and internal control over financial reporting for the years ended December 31, 2018 and 2017.
+(1) For professional services rendered for the audits of annual financial statements, including the audit of annual financial statements and internal control over financial reporting for the years ended December 31, 2020 and

+2019.
 The audit fees also include the review of quarterly financial statements included in the Company's quarterly reports on Form 10-Q, statutory audits of foreign subsidiaries and other regulatory filings or similar engagements.
-In addition, the 2017 fees included amounts related to the Company's restatement of its 2015 and 2016 annual financial statements.